k98kurz/tapescript/docs.md

 by a chain of certs.
 To disable this behavior and create a terminal cert, pass `False` as the can_further_delegate argument.

-## `make_delegate_key_witness(prvkey: bytes, cert: bytes, sigfields: dict, sigflags: str = 00): -> Script`
+## `make_delegate_key_witness(prvkey: bytes, cert: bytes, sigfields: dict, sigflags: str = 00, sign_script_prefix: str = ): -> Script`

-Returns an unlocking (witness) script including a signature from the delegate key as well as the delegation certificate.
+Returns an unlocking (witness) Script including a signature from the delegate key as well as the delegation certificate.
+Passing a `sign_script_prefix` will prefix the signing operation with the given script source.

-## `make_delegate_key_chain_witness(prvkey: bytes, certs: list[bytes], sigfields: dict, sigflags: str = 00): -> Script`
+## `make_delegate_key_chain_witness(prvkey: bytes, certs: list[bytes], sigfields: dict, sigflags: str = 00, sign_script_prefix: str = ): -> Script`

-Returns an unlocking (witness) script including a signature from the delegate key as well as the chain of delegation certificates ordered from the one authorizing this key down to the first cert authorized by the root.
+Returns an unlocking (witness) Script including a signature from the delegate key as well as the chain of delegation certificates ordered from the one authorizing this key down to the first cert authorized by the root.
+Passing a `sign_script_prefix` will prefix the signing operation with the given script source.

 ## `make_htlc_sha256_lock(receiver_pubkey: bytes, preimage: bytes, refund_pubkey: bytes, timeout: int = 86400, sigflags: str = 00): -> Script`